skr0x1c0/portal/README.md

 # Working

-The following example explains how a malicious app can exploit the before mentioned vulnerability to overwrite a read only file, lets say `/etc/zprofile`.
+The following example explains how a malicious app can exploit the vulnerability to overwrite a read only file, lets say `/etc/zprofile`.

 1. Malicious app start a fake WebDAV agent.
 Fake agent creates and listen on a unix domain socket, at say `/tmp/.portal/socket`

 2. Malicious app then calls `mount` syscall which can be executed in standard user context to mount WebDAV FS.
+The WebDAV kext will be connecting to `/tmp/.portal/socket` for performing various IO opertions.

    ```c
    /* Opaque ID of mount root directory */